Grantmaking Basics: Creating Grant Guidelines - Exponent Philanthropy

 • An annual report

-You can even use your outgoing telephone message to communicate basic requirements and direct applicants to your full guidelines.
-If an organization seems of interest to you, you can also send your guidelines directly to that organization.
+You can even use your voicemail to share basic requirements and direct applicants to your full guidelines.
+If you’re interested in a particular organization, you can send your guidelines directly to them.

-Establishing a website is a particularly effective way to get your guidelines out to potential grantseekers.
-Websites also are good places to feature a list of grants your foundation made during the past year or two (with grant purpose and amounts) and your foundation’s annual tax reporting form (your Form 990 or Form 990-PF).
+A website is a particularly effective way to share your guidelines.
+It’s also a good place to feature recent grants and your foundation’s annual tax reporting form (Form 990 or Form 990-PF).

 Letting the Public Know You Give Grants

-Here are ideas for foundations—new or well-established—looking to expand program areas or grantseeker pools:
+Here are some ideas for foundations—whether new or established—looking to expand their program areas or attract more grantseekers:

-• Distribute your mission and guidelines on your website or at local nonprofit events.
+• Share your mission and guidelines on your website or at local nonprofit events.

-• Talk with other foundations that have similar program interests.
-They can sometimes refer grantees to you.
+• Connect with other foundations that share similar interests; they might refer grantees to you.

-• Ask if your regional association of grantmakers publishes a directory of funders.
+• Check if your regional association of grantmakers has a funder directory.

-• Invite nonprofits to meet with you to describe their programs.
+• Invite nonprofits to meet with you and discuss their programs.

-• Issue a request for proposals, which outlines your vision for a project and solicits appropriate organizations to apply.
-You can mail your request for proposals to nonprofit organizations in your community or advertise it in a newspaper or online.
+• Issue a request for proposals (RFP) to outline your project vision and invite organizations to apply.
+You can send the RFP to local nonprofits or advertise it in a newspaper or online.

-• Host events that allow potential grantees to learn about your interests and to ask questions.
+• Host events where potential grantees can learn about your interests and ask questions.

 Subscribe to Blog via Email